joshi1983/UAVSim/data/README.md

 ### x
 x-coordinate of the UAV in relation to the initial position on the ground

+The unit is meters.

 ### y
 y-coordinate/elevation of UAV above the initial position on the ground

+The unit is meters.

 ### z
 z-coordinate of UAV in relation to initial position on the ground.

+The unit is meters.

 ### camera-y
-Vertical position of camera in relation to UAV
+Vertical position of camera in relation to UAV.

+The unit is meters.

 ### camera-z
 Distance of camera to UAV

+The unit is meters.

 ### camera-pitch
 Vertical(up/down) angle of the camera in degrees.